-The Plan Area is envisioned as a mixed-use commercial district, which provides for a broader mixture of land uses and activities than is currently permitted under the City's land use regulations.
-It should be noted that all existing uses in the Plan Area are permitted to remain as part of the Corridor Plan.
-However, there are a few use types that are permitted under current zoning that would no longer be permitted under the revised zoning or which would require an entitlement in order to approve as a new use.
+The Douglas-Sunrise corridor is envisioned as a mixed-use district that includes a variety of residential housing types, as well as vibrant commercial uses along Douglas Boulevard, Sunrise Avenue, and adjacent streets.
+It should be noted that all legally existing uses in the Plan Area are permitted to remain, as part of the Corridor Plan.
+However, there are use types that are permitted under current zoning that would no longer be permitted under the revised zoning.

 One of the main goals of this Plan is to allow for and encourage flexibility for future development and redevelopment.
-To allow for development flexibility, the Corridor Plan does not identify parcel-specific planned future uses.
-In general, commercial areas of the Corridor Plan will permit higher intensity residential uses in addition to typical commercial uses, while some areas which are currently designated for multifamily residential uses will permit live-work spaces in addition to typical residential uses.
+To allow for development flexibility, planned future land uses are not parcel specific.
+Rather, an overlay designation is applied that permits a variety of land uses, described below.
+In general, commercial areas of the Plan will permit higher intensity residential uses in addition to typical commercial uses, while some areas which are currently designated or used for residential homes will permit live-work spaces and low-intensity neighborhood commercial uses in addition to typical residential uses.

-The land use plan for the Douglas-Harding corridor is shown in Figure 3.1, below.).
+The land use plan for the Plan Area is shown in Figure 3-1, below.
 A map of the zoning for the Plan Area is shown in Figure 3.2.
 Table 3.1 below provides the acreages, allocated units, and densities at the land use block level.

 The Roseville Municipal Code is the base-level implementing mechanism of the General Plan and specific plans (including the Corridor Plans), and includes detailed development standards, permitted uses, and other regulations.
-The Municipal Code is citywide, and the Corridor Plan modifies the permitted uses within the Multifamily (R3), Community Commercial (CC), General Commercial (GC), Neighborhood Commercial (NC), and Business Professional (BP) zone districts through the use of the Special Area (SA) overlay zone used throughout the Plan Area.
-The zoning regulations provided in Roseville Municipal Code Chapter 19.33, establishing the Commercial Corridor Specific Plans Special Area District, define the permitted uses.
+The Municipal Code is citywide, and the Corridor Plan modifies the permitted uses within the Multifamily Residential (R3), Community Commercial (CC), General Commercial (GC), Neighborhood Commercial (NC), and Business Professional (BP) zone districts through the use of the Special Area (SA) overlay zone used throughout the Plan Area.
+The zoning regulations provided in Roseville Municipal Code Section 19.33, establishing the Commercial Corridor Specific Plans Special Area District, define the permitted uses.
 Where these regulations are silent the other regulations of Roseville Municipal Code Chapter 19 (Zoning Ordinance) control.